-1.3 BMP PLAN FORMAT
+1.4 BMP PLAN FORMAT

-The remainder of this BMP Plan is structured so that it parallels as closely as possible the requirements in KPDES Permit No. KY0004049.
+The remainder of this BMP Plan is structured so that it parallels as closely as possible the requirements in KPDES Permit No. KY0004049 and KPDES Permit No. KY0102083.
 This structure facilitates ease of compliance demonstration.
-The plan generally follows the order of requirements in Part V of the permit so that compliance with each requirement is easily found in the plan.
-This format results in some redundant information throughout the plan, but ensures compliance with the content requirements of the KPDES permit.
+The plan generally follows the order of requirements in Part V of each permit so that compliance with each requirement is found easily in the plan.
+This format results in some redundant information throughout the plan, but ensures compliance with the content requirements of the KPDES permits.

-2. GENERAL CONDITIONS AND GENERAL REQUIREMENTS (SECTION 4 OF KPDES PERMIT KY0004049)
+2. GENERAL CONDITIONS AND GENERAL REQUIREMENTS (SECTION V OF KPDES PERMITS KY0004049/KY0102083)